 Founder and Executive Director, Black Ensemble Theater Company

-Jackie Taylor was born in Chicago, Illinois, and was raised in the Cabrini Green housing project.
+ackie Taylor was born in Chicago, Illinois and raised in the Cabrini Green housing project.
 She rose from modest roots to become a distinguished director, producer, actress, singer, playwright and theater founder.
-As the Founder of the 35 year old Black Ensemble Theater, she has created a strong institution committed to eradicating racism and recognized throughout the nation for its outstanding original productions and exceptional educational outreach programs.
+As the Founder of the 39 year old Black Ensemble Theater (BE), she has created a strong institution committed to eradicating racism.
+BE is recognized throughout the nation for its outstanding original productions and exceptional educational outreach programs.

-Jackie Taylor has written and produced more than 100 plays and musical biographies, including All In Love Is Fair, The Other Cinderella, I Am Who I Am (The Story of Teddy Pendergrass) Don’t Make Me Over (The Story of Dionne Warwick) Don’t Shed A Tear (The Billie Holiday Story) Somebody Say Amen, At Last: A Tribute To Etta James, Precious Lord Take My Hand and The Jackie Wilson Story, among a myriad of other acclaimed productions.
+Jackie Taylor has written and produced more than 100 plays and musical biographies, including The Marvin Gaye Story, The Jackie Wilson Story, All In Love Is Fair, The Other Cinderella, I Am Who I Am (The Story of Teddy Pendergrass), Don’t Make Me Over (The Story of Dionne Warwick), Don’t Shed A Tear (The Billie Holiday Story), Somebody Say Amen, At Last: A Tribute To Etta James, Precious Lord Take My Hand; among a myriad of other acclaimed productions.

-A phenomenal actress and performer in her own right, Taylor has had featured roles in several major films, including Cooley High, Hoodlum, Barbershop 2, The Father Clements Story and To Sir With Love: Part 2.
+A phenomenal actress and performer in her own right, Taylor has had featured roles in several major films, including Cooley High, Hoodlum, Barbershop 2, The Father Clements Story, Losing Isiah and To Sir With Love: Part 2.
 Ms. Taylor also has numerous television and theater credits to her name.
-She has worked with such greats as Sidney Poitier, Laurence Fishburne, Vanessa Williams, Bill Duke, Glynn Thurman and Lawrence Hilton Jacobs just to name a few.
+She has worked with such greats as Sidney Poitier, Laurence Fishburne, Vanessa Williams, Bill Dukes, Glynn Thurman and Lawrence Hilton Jacobs just to name a few.

-Jackie Taylor is also an outstanding teacher having worked for the Chicago Board of Education, the Illinois Arts Council and Urban Gateways.
-Through the years Ms. Taylor has taught every grade level from Kindergarten through major Universities.
+Jackie Taylor recently earned her Master’s degree in Education and received an Honorary Doctorate Degree from DePaul University.
+An outstanding teacher, Jackie has worked for the Chicago Board of Education, the Illinois Arts Council and Urban Gateways.
+Through the years, Ms. Taylor has taught every grade level from Kindergarten through major universities.